Asfandiyark007/Essentials-of-Docker/Building a Dockerized Application.md

 ```

-3) Create a `requirement.txt` file and copy paste the below.
+3) Create a `requirements.txt` file and copy paste the below.
 ```sh
 Flask==2.1.2
 ```